 Tax issues will need to be considered in relation to the set-up of the venture, the operation of the joint venture and the eventual termination of the venture.

 We assist clients in planning and documenting joint ventures which not only create structures which meet their technical, operational, financial, accounting, regulatory, legal and tax requirements but also encapsulate their underlying commercial objectives.

-For more information on our corporate and commercial law services, please contact Jamie Berry, Partner and Head of Business Law.
+For more information on our corporate and commercial law services, please contact David Powell, Partner and Head of Business Law.